Duties and Responsibilities

 At least one faculty is always present during the weekend.

-PGY3 to PGY5 cover the wet desk on the weekends during the night.
+PGY3 to PGY5 cover the wet desk on the weekdays and weekends during the night.
 Shifts are 7 p.m. to 8 a.m.
-Friday and Saturday night.
-The average for a call varies depending on the PGY year.
+Average number of night calls depends on the PGY year.

 Night float rotation blocks:

 - PGY3: Two blocks of night float rotations (usually one month per semester)

 - PGY4: One block of night float rotation